BPS Department of Instructional Technology

 DIGITAL LITERACY & COMPUTER SCIENCE AT BPS

-In the early elementary school years students begin to use the tools of learning: books, pencils, paper and computers.
-Student access and engage information with technology and learn the technology and digital literacy skills needed to support critical thinking and creative expression.
+In the early elementary school years, students begin to use the tools of learning: books, pencils, paper and mobile devices.
+Students access and engage information with technology and learn the technology and digital literacy skills needed to support critical thinking and creative expression.
 Barnstable provides incremental and age appropriate lessons and activities that support the implementation of the MA DESE Digital Literacy and Computer Science frameworks.

-At Barnstable Intermediate School students students engage in a more robust DL&CS curriculum using a variety of tools to create media rich projects, explore science career pathways, and coding and robotics skills.
+At Barnstable Intermediate School, students engage in a more robust DL&CS curriculum using a variety of tools to create media-rich projects, explore science career pathways, and coding and robotics skills.

 Barnstable High School’s programs offer more specialized classes and programs as technology is integral to many careers.
-A sample of offerings include: Computer Science, Robotics, Engineering, Graphic Arts, Broadcasting, Music Tech, Project Lead the Way, BHS IT Help Desk, Environmental Science & Technology and, Water Technology.
+A sample of offerings include: Computer Science, Robotics, Engineering, Graphic Arts, Broadcasting, Music Tech, Project Lead the Way Science modules, Environmental Science & Technology and, Water Technology.